Review of La Luz Beach Resort and Spa, Hugom, San Juan, Batangas

 As we arrived at the Reception we were greeted by the friendly staff there.
 I like the native style of the reception area but I was a bit disappointed because unlike with the other private resorts in that same locality, there was no welcome drink at all.

 Going Down the Beach is Hard for Oldies

-The parking lot is on the upper side of the beach where the reception area is also located so this is one of the downsides of this beach as far as the oldies and arthritic guests are concerned.
+The parking lot is on the upper side of the beach where the reception area is also located so this is one of the downsides of this beach.
 Guests who have cars have to pass through the stairway to the beach which is about 60 or more steps to tackle from the parking and reception area.
-Based on what I observed it is quite hard for them to go down and much more to go up again once they are about to leave the beach.
+I observed the oldies and arthritic guests were finding it quite hard to go down and much more to go up again.

 Very Disappointing Buffet Meals